zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

     They could never return.

     They left their homes, their families, their histories.
-    They came here—to our reality, Branch N.
+    They came here, to our reality, Branch N.
     They seeded us.
 They guided us.
 They became us.

     Some became our mythological "gods."